gatling/gatling/src/sphinx/http/recorder.rst

 .. image:: img/recorder-browser_advanced_settings.png

-.. note:: HTTPS port isn't mandatory if you don't plan to use an HTTPS connection.

 Outgoing proxy
 --------------

 If you must access your web application through a proxy, you can set it up in this section.
-As the configuration of local ports, two different ports can be defined for the outgoing proxy (HTTP & HTTPS).
+Two different ports can be defined for the outgoing proxy (HTTP & HTTPS).

-.. note:: If HTTP and HTTPS are on the same port for the outgoing proxy, you need to explicitly specify both.
+.. note:: Even if HTTP and HTTPS are on the same port for the outgoing proxy, you need to explicitly specify both.

 Filters
 -------